-Results: There were 28 patients in the research; 22 had mastectomies.
-No surgical intervention was carried out for the 5 patients who had metastases.
+There were 28 patients in the research.
+22 had mastectomies.
+No surgical intervention was carried out for the five patients who had metastases.
 One of these patients died during follow-up due to advanced comorbidities and metastatic disease.
-Another patient declined surgery following neoadjuvant chemotherapy and passed away during follow-up (deceased).
-The third patient died during neoadjuvant chemotherapy, and 2 patients are still undergoing neoadjuvant treatment.
+Another patient declined surgery following neoadjuvant chemotherapy and passed away during follow-up (ex).
+The third patient passed away during neoadjuvant chemotherapy, and two patients are still undergoing neoadjuvant treatment.